vacu9708/Algorithm/Path finding algorithm/Dijkstra's algorithm/README.md

 ### [Example problem: 배달](https://school.programmers.co.kr/learn/courses/30/lessons/12978)

 ## Algorithm process
-0. Initialization (adjacency list, weight table, visited, priority queue)
+0. Initialization (adjacency list, weight table, priority queue)
 1. Visit the location that hasn't been visited yet and is easiest to get to
-2. Compare new paths with old paths (Skip if visited)
+2. Compare new paths with old paths
 3. Update the weight table(which has the information of shortest distances)

 ## Using priority queue(This is the most efficient and useful)